 Construction & Safety

 Usually, there are three types of snow helmet construction.
 The traditional one is ABS, another one is in-mold, and the third one is Hybrid in-mold.
 ABS is known for durability, which makes the shell tough and anti-dent.
 The in-mold shell is very light and enhances comfortability.
-Comparing to ABS and in-mold, Hybrid in-mold construction combines the features of durability and lightweight.
+Compared to ABS and in-mold, Hybrid in-mold construction combines the features of durability and lightweight.

 The construction of Smith Vantage is Hybrid in-mold.
 The top part of the Smith Vantage shell is made of ABS material and the down part near the ear pads is made of in-mold material.
 This design helps full protection.
 It also has great durability and it’s extremely lightweight.
 When you wear it for skiing, you barely feel its existence.
 In the nutshell, it’s a helmet that you can wear the whole day.

-One more thing, Smith Vantage is a series that integrates MIPS, a technology for reducing the rotational force to your brain and protect your head when you fall down the ground (as I just explained right above).
+One more thing, Smith Vantage is a series that integrates MIPS, a technology for reducing the rotational force to your brain and protecting your head when you fall down the ground (as I just explained right above).
 Especially when you ski faster and faster, wearing a MIPS helmet can protect you better.
 You know, in the ski area, although you are good at skiing, it’s still not easy to stop or avoid other people who hit you from the backside and fall down.
 Many times a helmet is a life-saver.

 Quick note: the MIPS system is not always available depending on the helmet color you select, make sure you check different colors to see whether it’s with MIPS or not.

 You won’t like to feel sweaty when wearing a helmet in skiing, right?
-That’s why good ventilation system can help as it increases the airflow and regulates your temperature.
+That’s why a good ventilation system can help as it increases the airflow and regulates your temperature.

-Vantage MIPS Helmet has Smith’s ventilation construction called Aerocore, and they have AirEvac system building in the helmet as well.
+Vantage MIPS Helmet has Smith’s ventilation construction called Aerocore, and they have an AirEvac system building in the helmet as well.
 Aerocore construction is combined by using EPS and Koroyd.
 EPS is a material that can drain heat out.
 Koroyd is a breathable material that takes in the cool air and lets the heat go out.
 Besides regulating the temperature, Koroyd can enhance the impact resistance as well.
 AirEvac system with 21 vents is to generate maximum airflow and constantly pull the heat out.
 Smith Vantage allows you to adjust the AirEvac system, e.g. full ventilation, half, or you can even close it when you don’t need it.

 Comfort & Warmth